Don Lomax: Other comics work

 In 1992–1993, Lomax wrote Marvel Comics' Vietnam comic The 'Nam, as well as providing inks for their comic Sleepwalker, The Punisher, and others.

 He has also had comics and cartoons appear in dozens of national magazines, including Easyriders, Heavy Metal, CARtoons, various truck magazines, and numerous pornographic magazines.

 His weekly comic, "Boomer Hayes" is created in collaboration with Steven Calitri of American Towman Magazine.

 Some of Lomax's recent and ongoing projects include Guard Tales, a nonfiction strip about National Guard of the United States soldiers published in GX Magazine; Knights of the Road, a nonfiction strip about truck driver heroes, published in Overdrive Magazine; Above and Beyond, true stories of law enforcement personnel, published by Police and Security News; and The Boys in the Basement, a strip published in Model Railroading Magazine from 1998 to 2006.

 Personal life

-Lomax lives in Illinois with his second wife Zenaida.
+Lomax lives in Illinois with his second wife Zenaida ("Zeny").
 He has four children, two of whom have also served in the military.